 Were You Injured by Medical Negligence?
 We Can Help.

 In most cases, specific medical results are not guaranteed.
 This means that just because surgery or medical treatment did not turn out as intended, the doctor or surgeon is not automatically guilty of medical malpractice.
 However, actual medical malpractice and errors do occur.
 An experienced attorney can help you determine whether you may have a valid case.

-At Cranwell & Moore P.L.C., we represent individuals and their families when a medical provider has breached the standard of care in diagnosing or treating a medical condition.
-If you feel that you have suffered harm as a result of a medical error, do not hesitate to call our experienced Roanoke medical malpractice lawyers at 540-904-1621 or toll free at 888-635-6304.
+At Cranwell & Moore P.L.C., Attorneys at Law, we represent individuals and their families when a medical provider has breached the standard of care in diagnosing or treating a medical condition.
+If you feel that you have suffered harm as a result of a medical error, do not hesitate to call our experienced Roanoke medical malpractice lawyers.
+Call for your free consultation.
 Our attorneys have 75 years of combined legal experience.

 Our Virginia law firm has effectively represented clients with cases involving:

 Failure to diagnose

 Obstetrical and gynecological errors